 If you are storing your car outside, you could remove the battery and store it in the garage where temperatures don’t get too extreme.
-Note that batteries release dangerous and combustible gasses, so don’t store it on your night stand next to your bed over the winter.
-I suggest to disconnect the battery if it stays in the car.
+Note that batteries release dangerous and combustible gasses, so don’t store it on your nightstand next to your bed over the winter.
+I suggest disconnecting the battery if it stays in the car.

 Add a Battery Tender to help keep the battery charged and living well so it can start up your fox Mustang in the spring.

 What do I do with gasoline when storing my Mustang?

 Before putting your baby to sleep for the winter months, fill up the gas tank with the highest octane / lowest amount of ethanol gasoline you can find and add some fuel stabilizer.
 A fuel tank that’s not full could lead to condensation issues.

 One of the important things is to make sure your cooling system’s coolant is clean, rust-free and check the strength so its strong enough to resist freezing and cracking things you don’t want cracking during the cold-as-F winter storage months.

 In the old days, people would pull the spark plugs and dump oil to protect the cylinder walls and rings.
 This isn’t a great idea if you have catalytic converters (and you should have some) as this will help to reduce the lifespan of your cats.